lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    Here, the for loop runs over all the frames, and the position from the atom named *atom1* is read, and *ts.frame* is the id of the frame tht goes from 0 to 300, i.e. the total number of frame.
+    Here, the for loop runs over all the frames, and the x, y, and z coordinates of the atom named *atom1* is read.
+Here *ts.frame* is the id of the frame, it goes from 0 to 300, i.e. the total number of frames.
+The *position_vs_time* list contains 301 items, each item being the frame id, and the corresponding coordinates of *atom1*.

+.. container:: justify

+    One can use Matplotlib Pyplot to visualize all the x and y coordinates occupied by *atom1* during the simulation.

 .. figure:: ../figures/mdanalysis/mdanalysis-tutorial/position-atom-dark.png
     :alt: plot of the position-atom